TristanAsbury/College_Projects/MovingShapes/README.md

 ### Learning Outcomes:
 ✔️ Learned how to implement and use the Runnable interface
-✔️ Learned how to handle multiple concurrent clients connected to one server
+✔️ Learned how to handle multiple concurrent clients connected to one server ✔️ Learned how to draw and manipulate 2D graphics